js-ojus/flow/README.md

 `flow` - at least currently - aims to support only graph-like regimes (not hierarchical).

 `flow` is a library -- it requires workflows to be programmed.
+The only "programming in the small" language supported is Go!

-`flow` is **not** intended to be an enterprise-grade workflow engine.
-Accordingly, import from - and export to - workflow modelling formats like XPDL and BPMN are not supported.
+`flow` is intended to be small!
+It is expressly **not** intended to be an enterprise-grade workflow engine.
+Accordingly, import from - and export to - workflow modelling formats like BPMN/XPDL are not supported.
 Similarly, executable specifications like BPEL and Wf-XML are not supported.
 True enterprise-grade engines already exist for addressing such complex workflows and interoperability as require high-end engines.